The Best Ways to Send a Large Amount of Money Overseas

 When it comes to sending large amounts of money to friends, family or others abroad, you’ve got plenty of choices.
 When you’re looking for the best method for your international transfer, it’s also important to understand how much you might be charged.
 Luckily, we’ve got the information you need.

 When you take all of this into account, the best and cheapest way to send money overseas is by using a money transfer service.
-For amounts less than $20,000, that provider is likely to be TransferWise.
+For amounts less than $20,000, that provider is likely to be Wise (formerly known as TransferWise).
 They offer a fast, secure, transparent and cheap money transfer service.
 For larger amounts, OFX is a good choice.
 They’re a specialised money transfer service with better rates the more you send.

 The best ways to send a large amount of money depends on several factors: